louismeunier/notes/Algebra 4/algebra4.typ

 We'll say a function $phi : X -> CC$ is _even_ if $phi(x) = phi(x')$ where $x'$ the face opposite of $x$.
 The space, call it $L^2 (X)_+$, of even functions is naturally $G$-stable; if $phi in L^2 (X)_+$ and $g in G$, then $g phi(x) = g phi(x')$ while also $phi(g^(-1)) x = g phi(x),$ $phi(g^(-1) x') = g phi(x')$, hence we find $phi(g^(-1)x) = phi(g^(-1) x')$, hence $G$ sends even functions to even functions.

-This space already contains constant function, so we want to consider the complementary space; $ L^2 (X)_(+, 0)  := {phi : X -> CC | phi "even and" sum_(x in X) phi(x) = 0}.
+This space already contains constant functions, so we want to consider the complementary space; $ L^2 (X)_(+, 0)  := {phi : X -> CC | phi "even and" sum_(x in X) phi(x) = 0}.
 $